aschultz10/aschultz10/README.md

 - 👋 Hi, I’m @aschultz10
 - I’m currently ...
-Searching for a job in data / analytics / research after my Johns Hopkins program
+Searching for a job in data / analytics / research
-- I’m currently learning ...
-HTML, CSS, Java, next unit is R & Tableau
+- I’m skilled in ...
+Pyton, Tableau, HTML, Java, SQL, Regression
-- I’m looking to collaborate on ...
-Anything that can get my coding knowledge more refined
 - How to reach me ...
 512 626 0268, alexeschultz@gmail.com

 <!---